 A finished basement also provides more storage space.

-No Need of High-End Materials
+No Need for High-End Materials

 In fact, some wooden finishes, like hardwood, are a terrible choice for floor and wall finishing as they are susceptible to water damage.